DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-For remote communities, the rollout of the NBN meant the closure of the Broadband Guarantee scheme – which had not in any case been easy to access (see Chapter 2) – and the introduction of an ‘interim satellite service’ (ISS), replaced in 2016 by the much greater-capacity ‘long term satellite solution’ (LTSS), using two new satellites.
+For remote communities, the rollout of the NBN meant the closure of the Broadband Guarantee scheme – which had not in any case been easy to access (see Chapter 2) – and the introduction of an Interim Satellite Service (ISS), replaced in 2016 by the much greater capacity Long Term Satellite Service (LTSS), using two new satellites.
 The ISS was rapidly fully subscribed, and attracted considerable criticism in the 2011 and 2015 regional telecommunications reviews.
 Bodies such as the Flying Doctor Service drew particular attention to the inability of the